 - Drink hot water with meals as cold water prevents stomach acid production.

 - Stop eating processed and highly-refined foods that detract from stomach health.

 - Try to relax when eating and avoid stress.

-Sometimes our bodies develop sensitivities to certain foods when we age.
-Things that never used to cause problems now causes heartburn.
-Don’t force yourself to eat these foods.
+Sometimes our bodies develop sensitivities to certain foods when we age, which can make getting all the nutrients we should even more difficult.
+Things that never used to cause problems now cause heartburn.
+As difficult as it may be, don’t force yourself to eat these foods.
 You may have to get creative in finding other healthy options with the same nutritional value.

-When in doubt, talk to your doctor about taking a multi-vitamin or supplement.
+When in doubt, talk to your doctor about taking a multivitamin or supplement.
 This is a popular option among older adults and seniors whose appetites have naturally decreased.
 Taking a supplement can cover all the nutritional bases without the negative side effects of eating certain foods.
+It can also target important issues of concern, like your vision.
 You may want to consult a nutritionist or dietician to learn the best ways to take supplements when dealing with low stomach acid levels.
 Just remember, even though your absorption abilities change as you age, you don’t have to sacrifice getting the proper nutrient intake.